IE Graduate Program FAQ

 Do I need to upload my transcript and/or mail a hard copy?

-You must do both.
 When you upload the transcript to your online application, it is used for review purposes only.
-The Graduate School also requires official (paper) transcripts and/or academic records.
-See Transcript Requirements for more information.
+Once you've been admitted, the Graduate School will require official (paper) transcripts and/or academic records.
+Read Transcript Requirements for more information.

 Can I send as eTranscript instead of a hard copy?